Travel – Information for the Extended Health and Dental Insurance Plan

 You need to maintain your basic medical coverage, BC MSP or equivalent, for the duration of your trip.
 Please obtain a copy of your BC MSP Account confirmation prior to your departure to border exit, entry, and visa purposes.

-If you are travelling for leisure (or non-school related travel) beyond 60 days, the GSS has negotiated a 20% discount on Blue Cross travel insurance packages for our members.
-For more information about individual Plans for travel for leisure, call (604-419-2000, press 1) or email (email@example.com) and let them know that you are a member of the Graduate Students’ Society at the University Of Victoria (policy: 43222).
+For more information about individual Plans for travel for leisure, call (604-419-2000, press 1) or email firstname.lastname@example.org and let them know that you are a member of the Graduate Students’ Society at the University Of Victoria (policy: 43222).
 Plan member’s will receive 10% off individual travel plans.

 If you will be travelling for more than 60 days and your reason for travel is for academic purposes, you must contact the Health and Dental Plan Coordinator at email@example.com at least two (2) weeks before leaving to arrange to extend the limit of the out of country emergency medical coverage and to obtain your travel insurance coverage letter.